Texas has thirty-three of the known forty-seven known species of bats living in the state. Texas has more bat species than any other state.

 This is the location of the second-largest bat colony in the world, open to the public.
 Ten to twelve million Mexican free-tailed bats call the cave home from March through September.

 Not only can you see a massive amount of bats, but if you have ever wondered where to see a fantastic assortment of birds of prey, this will be a double treat.

-As the bats emerge from the caves on their nightly feeding, you may be able to witness hawks and falcons as they wait to prey on any bats who are not paying attention.
+As the bats emerge from the caves on their nightly feeding, you may witness hawks and falcons as they wait to prey on any bats who are not paying attention.
 It is a rare wildlife scene but something you definitely should not miss.

 Located near Concan, the Frio bat cave is accessible by tour only.
-Meeting the tour guide at the gate to Frio bat cave, the cave is a couple of miles drive.
+Meet the tour guide at the gate to Frio bat cave; the cave is a couple of miles drive.
 Tours can be purchased through Frio.

 This tour is excellent for school groups and has spring break tours.
 They are handicap accessible and will drive you to the top of the viewing area if you cannot walk.

 The best time to see the bats is from March through September at dusk when the bats feed.

 9. Stuart Bat Cave (Formerly known as Green Cave)